Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 #### The Cycle: Update Tests to Fail, Write Code to Make Them Pass

 In our previous lessons' refactors we created brand new functions and were able to write out our test cases ahead of our implementation code.
 In this case, we're making several implementation changes to an existing function and renaming it.
-There are many ways we could approach testing at this point, but we want to take a path that lets us get feedback as we make changes to our existing function rather than when we think we're done.
+There are many ways we could approach testing at this point.
+We want to take a path that provides us with feedback as we make changes to our existing function.
+Taking this approach enables us to write code that meets our specified requirements, rather than writing code until we _think_ we’re done.
 Our recommendation is to start a cycle of making a small change to the `validate_book` tests so that they fail, then updating the code until the tests pass again, until all our changes are complete and all our tests are passing.

 Let's review our inputs and outputs for `validate_model` so we can start our improvements.
 Our function `validate_model` will:
 - Have a parameter `cls`, a reference to a model class (like `Book`)